First published in September 2019, updated in September 2021.

-September is Heritage Month in South Africa, the 24th of the month as National Heritage Day.
+September is Heritage Month in South Africa, with National Heritage Day celebrated on 24 September

-Each year in early spring, people across the nation get together to eat, drink and be merry, and to celebrate what makes us all uniquely South African.
+Each year in early spring, people across the nation get together to eat, drink and be merry, celebrating what makes us all uniquely South African.

 In the following post, we discuss South Africa’s Heritage Day; how it began, the connection to braais and how you can celebrate this year.